Peter Crimmins: Cancer diagnosis

 At the completion of the 1974 VFL season, Crimmins was diagnosed with testicular cancer.
-After surgery and two bouts of chemotherapy in 1975, he attempted to make a return, declaring that he was fit to play in the 1975 VFL Grand Final after playing 5 reserve games, including one final.
+After surgery and two bouts of chemotherapy in 1975, he attempted to make a return, declaring that he was fit to play in the 1975 VFL Grand Final after playing five reserves games, including one final.
 Both the selection committee and Hawthorn's supporters were divided over whether he should play.
 Ultimately, the match committee decided against playing him in the game, with coach John Kennedy admitting they were fearful a knock could affect him.
 As he explained later: "It was very hard, it was a unique situation ...
 Peter wanted to play.
 The committee was divided.
 He didn't play.
 We'll never know what might have happened if he had played."
 The Hawks lost the Grand Final to North Melbourne.

 Crimmo's Cup

 Throughout the next year Crimmins health deteriorated again, but by the end of the season Hawthorn was again facing North Melbourne for the 1976 VFL Grand Final.
 By this stage Crimmins was confined to his sickbed, unable to even attend the game, and with live television broadcasts of the Grand Final not introduced until 1977, he was reduced to merely listening to it on the radio.
-Just before the Hawthorn players took the field Kennedy read out a telegram which Crimmins had sent to the club, saying "Good luck to you and all the boys.
+Just before the Hawthorn players took the field, Kennedy read out a telegram which Crimmins had sent to the club, saying: "Good luck to you and all the boys.
 It will be a long, hard, 100 minutes but I am sure you will be there at the end.
 Regards, Peter Crimmins."
 Kennedy implored his players to "Do it for the little fella", and later stated that he believed his team was never going to lose.
 Hawthorn won the game by thirty points to take the Premiership.

-The night of the Grand Final six of Crimmins' closest teammates took the premiership cup to Crimmins' house in the outer eastern suburbs of Melbourne to let him share in the celebrations.
+The night of the Grand Final, six of Crimmins' closest teammates took the premiership cup to Crimmins' house in the outer eastern suburbs of Melbourne to let him share in the celebrations.
 A press photographer accompanied them and a famous photo was published in the newspapers showing a wasted, reclining, yet beaming Crimmins holding the premiership cup surrounded by his jubilant teammates.
 The premiership victory became known around Hawthorn and in the football community as 'Crimmo's Cup' in recognition of the inspiration Crimmins provided to his team.

 Crimmins died just three days after the game, aged 28.
 He was survived by his wife and two sons.
 The image of a stricken Crimmins holding the premiership cup and surrounded by teammates is captured in Jamie Cooper's painting The Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport.